Sick Dogs Prompt Blue Buffalo & WellPet Recalls: Potential Hormones In Dog Food

 — LP Weeth, DVM, DACVN (@nutritionvet) March 18, 2017

-So how did this excess thyroid hormone potentially get into the dog food?
-Consuming an excessive amount of beef thyroid hormone can effect people as well as dogs and it did up until the mid 1980s.
-Back in 1984 and 1985 the FDA investigated an outbreak of thyrotoxicosis that effected 121 people.
-The people sickened with this condition lived in Minnesota, Iowa and South Dakota, according to Medscape.
+So, how did this excess thyroid hormone potentially get into the dog food?
+Consuming an excessive amount of beef thyroid hormone can affect people as well as dogs, and it did up until the mid-1980s.
+Back in 1984 and 1985, the FDA investigated an outbreak of thyrotoxicosis that affected 121 people.
+The people sickened with this condition lived in Minnesota, Iowa, and South Dakota, according to Medscape.

-Up until this time outbreaks of this condition were thought to lead back to nutritional factors, but it wasn’t until the 1984-1985 outbreak that it was identified back to a source in a meat plant.
-In the 80’s outbreak they traced the source back to the way the meat was trimmed at that plant.
+Up until this time outbreaks of this condition were thought to lead back to nutritional factors, but it wasn’t until the 1984-1985 outbreak that it was traced back to a source in a meat plant.
+In the 80’s outbreak, they realized the problem was related to the way the meat was trimmed at that plant.
 Harvesting the meat around the larynx of the cattle can result in portions of the thyroid being cut that is attached to that meat.

 The meat plant in question back in the 80’s employed a gullet trimmer to harvest the meat around the larynx and parts of the thyroid were included in these trimmings that were used for human consumption.
 This is what was believed to cause the human outbreak of thyrotoxicosis.

 This event caused the U.S. Department of Agriculture to ban the gullet trimmings for pork and beef that are intended for human consumption.
-There is no such ban when it comes to pet food even today, which explains how this could happen even when the company is following all the rules and regulations set forth by the government for dog food.
+There is no such ban when it comes to pet food today, which explains how this could happen even when the company is following all the rules and regulations set forth by the government for dog food.

 According to Food Safety News, the FDA received one complaint about a dog being sickened that was associated with the recalled Blue Buffalo product and three associated with the specific dog food product that was recalled by WellPet.